will-orbit/Segment-Integration/README.md

 ## Setup

-1. Create a new Destination Function in Segment by going to Connections --> Catalog --> functions
+1. Create a new Destination Function in Segment by going to Connections --> Catalog --> Functions
 2. Copy and Paste the code in segment.js in the code editor
 3. In the right-hand panel of the Code Editor, select "Settings" and add the following variables: